-- 18. Campus recognition and reward systems.
+18. Campus recognition and reward systems.
 Give credit for leadership and engagement in assessment.
 Explicitly include assessment in personnel review guidelines and recognize people who have done exceptional assessment work.
-Many campuses have "Teacher of the Year" or "Researcher of the Year" awards.
+Many campuses have "Teacher of the

+Year" or "Researcher of the Year" awards.
 How about an "Assessment Leader of the Year" award?
 How about an annual luncheon honoring those who have done extraordinary work?
 How about administrators publicly praising individuals who have done outstanding work at public forums, such as School or College meetings?
-Vocal, public praise goes a long way. - 19.
-Budgeting.
+Vocal, public praise goes a long way.

+- 19. Budgeting.
 Integrate assessment and program review into the budgeting and planning process.
 Administrators should set aside funds to support needs documented in assessment studies and program reviews.
 Department requests for funding should be tied to needs demonstrated by empirical evidence.
 This shows that assessment is an essential part of campus decision-making (the "culture of evidence"). - 20.
 Assessment as scholarship.
 Encourage faculty to engage in the scholarship of teaching, learning, and assessment (SOTLA).
 Journals in almost every field are eager to publish well-documented studies.
 This may require adding explicit recognition of SOTLA to faculty review criteria. - 21.
 Continuing education credit.
 If relevant and reasonable, provide continuing education credit to faculty for participating in assessment workshops or activities.
 This would be particularly helpful for adjunct and regular faculty with licenses that require continuing education credits. - 22.
 Integrate assessment into flex days.
-If your campus requires faculty to participate in flex day activities (paid workdays when no classes are in session), allow them to use this time to plan, implement, or discuss assessment studies. - 23.
+If your campus requires faculty to participate in flex day activities (paid workdays when no classes are in session), use these days for assessment workshops and other assessment-related activities and encourage faculty to use this time to plan, implement, or discuss assessment studies. - 23.
 Payment for extra service.
 While faculty may be expected to assess their own discipline's programs, consider paying them for assessing college-wide programs, such as GE.
-An easy way to pay them is to give them a campus debit card (if your campus uses them), an Amazon.com card (if you can order them through your campus procurement procedures), or funds they can use to support professional travel or supplies.
+An easy way to pay them is to give them a campus debit card (if your campus uses them for the bookstore, cafeteria, etc.), an Amazon.com card (if you can order them through your campus procurement procedures), or funds they can use to support professional travel or supplies.
 Actual stipends are a lot of paperwork on most campuses, and, after tax withholding, are smaller than we expect.